sbirdsill/totp-auth/README.md

 # totp-auth
-Python TOTP authenticator.
+Python TOTP authenticator with a GUI.
 Made with ChatGPT.